School of Civil and Environmental Engineering, and Construction Management

 The American Society of Civil Engineers (ASCE) defines Civil Engineering as “The profession in which a knowledge of the mathematical and physical sciences gained by study, experience, and practice is applied with judgment to develop ways to utilize, economically, the materials and forces of nature for the progressive well-being of humanity in creating, improving, and protecting the environment; in providing facilities for community living, industry, and transportation; and in providing structures for the use of humanity.”

-The faculty of the Civil and Environmental Engineering Division has established a specific set of program objectives to support the mission and the goals of the School and to meet the requirements of ABET accreditation under the Criteria for Accrediting Engineering Programs.
+The faculty of the Civil & Environmental Engineering Division has established a specific set of program objectives to support the mission and the goals of the School and to meet the requirements of ABET accreditation under the Criteria for Accrediting Engineering Programs.
 Civil Engineering Bachelor of Science graduates are expected to attain the following program educational objectives (PEOs):

 • meet the expectations of their employers,